skip to main content

 Aralia Care

-Popular houseplants for more than a century, Aralias are known for their fanning foliage and easy-going nature.
-Their native habitats range from Asia and the Americas, mostly in mountain woodlands.
+Popular houseplants for more than a century, Aralias are known for their fanning foliage, sturdy stalk, and easy-going nature.
+In fact, Aralia Plant care is quite simple, making this selection one of the easiest plants to care for.
 They prefer indirect light, but can tolerate lower lighting.
+Being an air purifiying plant, the Aralia filters out airborne toxins.

 How to care for your Aralia